 The 12k or so after the aid station was tough.
 The track was raw, tight, and twisty.
 I was feeling the full effect of my early sprint, and the alternating climbs and zig-zagging was relentless and punishing.
 Like I said earlier (and last year too) I felt every ounce of my 250 pounds.

 Strangely enough, however, my body wasn’t the mess I had anticipated.
-I was slow moving, and most things ached, but my usual trouble spots hadn’t ignited to Pain Level: Inferno.
+The early sprint really hit me, and I was slow moving.
+Also, most things ached, but my usual trouble spots hadn’t ignited to Pain Level: Inferno.
 I was really slow though.
 Did I already say that?
 Because I was really really really slow.

 The last 5k was a swoosh down some awesomely fast and slightly technical double track, with a bit of single track nirvana thrown in for good measure, and then a grunty climb.
 After 2 hours and 27 minutes of riding, I hit the Start/Finish for a short recoup and refresh, before realizing something.
 My race was only half over.
 I was riding for 2 hours and 27 minutes, and I now had to do it all over again.

 It was the same with my first marathon distance race the month before, the H2i.
 You know, there is no amount of positivity and awesomeness that can negate how hard it is to finish a really tough lap, and then have to start all over again.
 I knew every climb, root, dismount, and rock that was waiting for me, and it was a killer the first time.
 I was so bloody tired and spent.
 Clipping in for the next half was really really tough.